iArnold/Xiangqi/README.md

 -------------------------

 A lot!

         The program needs much more testing than I have already done.
         Add list for played moves.
         Undo functionality for moves.
         Show the best variant considered.
         Making use of computed hashes for each position to save time on computing a position that was already done, when a different order of moves was played.
+            This can make a HUGE improvement in speed!
         Better evaluation by making use of influence data and pins.
         Making use of different fail hard and fail soft mechanisms.
-    Improve quiescence routine to include move that give check.
+        Improve quiescence routine to include moves that give check.
         Include rules for draw when repetitive moves are made by the players.
         Make program compatible to compete against other chess programs.
         Create a version for the next release of Red.
+        Make more use of faster Red/System routines.
         Make use of general move databases.
         Check and improve the hash used.
 I have the idea that the hash code can be shortened, but I am not 100% sure about that.
+(Only partly possible.)
         Add file I/O to export played games and import new positions.
 (Wait for Red I/O).

-Please do not count too much on me to fill in all the blancs here.
-I never played an actual game of Xiangqi in my life!
+I never played an actual game of Xiangqi in my life, yet I made this program.
+If you like Xiangqi, know just a bit of programming, or like this project, please let me know and join in making this program better.

 License
 -------------------------